Thor, The Best Of Avengers Phase 1? - Review

-This sets things up nicely for the later movies, as both family relationships and the greater good are brought into question.
+This sets things up nicely for the later movies, as both family relationships and the greater good of several planets are brought into question.

-At the same time, it is full of humour and doesn't take itself too seriously.
+At the same time, Thor is full of humour and doesn't take itself too seriously.

-From Thor's insistence on speaking in a semi-Shakespearean dialect throughout ("are these your chambers?"), to some genuinely laugh out loud comments (look out for the lines following, "I need a horse"), it will definitely keep you entertained.
+From Thor's insistence on speaking in a semi-Shakespearean dialect throughout ("are these your chambers?", in reference to a caravan), to some genuinely laugh out loud comments (look out for the lines following, "I need a horse"), it will definitely keep you entertained.

 Hammer Of The Gods

-I like too how it crosses genres, in that while Thor and friends have 'powers' in the superhero sense, sometimes they come across as magic and sometimes as science - in a Sci Fi kind of way, of course.
+I like too how it crosses genres, in that while Thor and friends have 'powers' in the superhero sense, sometimes they come across as magic and sometimes as science - in a Science Fiction kind of way, of course.

-Indeed, the hero himself says, "I come from a place where they are one and the same thing".
+Indeed, the hero himself says, "I come from a place where they [science and magic] are one and the same thing".

 That puts Thor in a unique place within the Avengers pantheon: Iron Man has technology, Captain America and the Hulk have special abilities, but only Thor has both.